jdferreira/data-processing-book/en/modules/module6.md

         print enzyme_id + ' starts with ' + enzyme_sequence[:5]
 ```

-This should produce the oputput
+4. Ensure that the output on the screen is:
 ```text
     Q53FP3 starts with MLLRA
     Q9Y697 starts with MLLRA
 ```

-7. Make sure you keep a copy of the `pathways.db` file to yourself, so that you can use it in the next module.
+5. Make sure you keep a copy of the `pathways.db` file to yourself, so that you can use it in the next module.
 For example, send it to you by email or upload it to Dropbox.

 ## After the class:

 1. Verify that the primray key of the table `path_enzyme` has two atributes, and explain why that happens.

 2. Modify the database schema so that the database can store the name of the enzymes and also their position within the pathway (a whole number).

-3. Change the code of step 3 so that you can verify the contents of the other two tables.
+3. Change the code of step 3 so that you can also verify the contents of the  tables `paths` and `path_enzyme`.